top of page

 2. Permitted activities Business visa (business trip)

-When entering and staying with a business visa, please note that only certain activities may be performed with it, as it is not an official work visa.
-According to Section 16 of the Employment Ordinance, only the following activities may be performed with a business visa in Germany:
+When entering and staying with a business visa, please note that only certain activities may be performed, as the business visa is not an official work visa.
+According to Section 16 of the Employment Regulations (BeschV), only the following activities may be performed with a business visa in Germany:

 • Conducting meetings or negotiations